-Hatchery precocious males were distributed differently than natural origin age 0, and natural origin age 0 and age 1 combined on the spawning grounds (G-test; P < 0.02).
-A significant difference was not detected between natural origin age 0 and natural origin age 1 fish (G-test; P = 0.69), or between natural origin age 1 and hatchery precocious males (G-test; P = 0.25; Figure 2).
-An average of 28 percent of all hatchery precocious males observed on the spawning grounds were in the lowest spawning reach examined, whereas only 7 percent of natural origin age 0, and 14 percent of natural origin precocious males were observed in this reach (Figure 2.).
+Hatchery precocious males were distributed differently than natural age 0 males on the spawning grounds (P = 0.03).
+However, their distribution differed only marginally from naturally produced precocious males when natural age classes were combined (alpha = 0.05; P = 0.07).
+A significant difference was not detected between natural origin age 0 and natural origin age 1 fish (G-test; P = 0.93), or between natural origin age 1 and hatchery precocious males (G-test; P = 0.22; Figure 2).
+An average of 25 percent of all hatchery precocious males observed on the spawning grounds were in the lowest spawning reach examined, where only 6 percent of natural origin age 0, and 14 percent of total natural origin precocious males were observed in this reach (Figure 2).

 Figure 2.
-Mean proportion (p) of natural and hatchery origin precocious males by reach within the upper Yakima River at the peak of spawning activity 1999-2014.
+Mean proportion (p) of natural and hatchery origin precocious males by reach within the upper Yakima River at the peak of spawning activity 1999-2016.
 Error bars represent 95 percent confidence intervals with negative boundaries of zero.

-Estimated total abundance of hatchery origin spring Chinook salmon away from redds at the time of spawning in 2014 ranged between 0 and 30 fish/km among sampling reaches (Table 3).
-The lower and upper Yakima Canyon averaged 59 percent of the estimated number of precocious males away from redds between 1999 and 2014, and 30 percent in 2014 (Figure 3).
-The annual abundance of hatchery precocious males away from redds was not detectably correlated with the number observed on redds (P = 0.06).
+Estimated total abundance of hatchery origin spring Chinook salmon away from redds at the time of spawning in 2016 ranged between 0 and 18 fish/km among sampling reaches (Table 3).
+The lower and upper Yakima Canyon averaged 59 percent of the estimated number of precocious males away from redds between 1999 and 2015, but only 37 percent were observed in that those reaches in 2016 (Figure 3).
+The annual abundance of hatchery precocious males away from redds was not detectably correlated with the number observed on redds (Spearman's rank correlation; P = 0.16).

 Table 3.
-Estimated abundance of hatchery origin spring Chinook salmon (HSPC) away from redds in the main stem Yakima River in the fall of 2014.
+Estimated abundance of hatchery origin spring Chinook salmon (HSPC) away from redds in the main stem Yakima River in the fall of 2016.
 The maximum number of fish netted (n) in one of two electrofishing surveys completed in consecutive weeks is presented (LCYN is the Lower Canyon, UCYN is the Upper Canyon, EBURG is Ellensburg, THORP is Thorp, and CELUM is Cle Elum).
 Capture probability was generated using rainbow trout of approximately the same size range as hatchery spring Chinook salmon.

 Section n Capture prob.
 Section est. Section km HSPC/km Reach km Total est.

-LCYN 13 0.11 123 4.8 26 19.2 490
+LCYN 10 0.19 54 4.8 11 19.2 216

-UCYN 29 0.18 158 5.2 30 13.4 407
+UCYN 13 0.14 91 5.2 18 13.4 235

-EBURG 10 0.09 107 4.2 25 21.2 540
+EBURG 5 0.07 71 4.2 17 21.2 356

-THORP 11 0.09 128 5.7 22 24.1 541
+THORP 7 0.07 98 5.7 17 24.1 414

-CELUM 0 0.09 0 7.4 0 16.2 0
+CELUM 0 0.05 0 7.4 0 16.2 0

-Total 63 n/a n/a n/a 150 94.1 1978
+Total 35 n/a n/a n/a 63 94.1 1221

 Figure 3.
-Proportional abundance (p) of hatchery spring Chinook sampled away from redds in the fall of 2014, and the mean proportional abundance between 1999 and 2013.
+Proportional abundance (p) of hatchery spring Chinook sampled away from redds in the fall of 2016, and the mean proportional abundance between 1999 and 2015.